silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/00_Environment_Types.md

 you will see full error back traces and view the development tools without having to be logged in as an administrator user.

-[alert]
+> [!CAUTION]
-**dev mode should not be enabled long term on live sites for security reasons**.
-In dev mode by outputting back traces of function calls a hacker can gain information about your environment (including passwords) so you should use dev mode on a public server very carefully.
+> **dev mode should not be enabled long term on live sites for security reasons**.
+In dev mode by outputting back traces
-[/alert]
+> of function calls a hacker can gain information about your environment (including passwords) so you should use dev mode
+> on a public server very carefully.

 ## Test mode